Manavendra Singh: Career

 He superannuated on 31 December 2022 after 40 years of service and was succeeded by Air Marshal Jonnalagedda Chalapati as the AOC-in-C, Training Command.

 Honours and decorations

-During his career, Manavendra Singh has been awarded the Ati Vishisht Seva Medal, VrC, VSM for his service.
+During his career, Manavendra Singh has been awarded the Ati Vishisht Seva Medal, Vir Chakra, Vishisht Seva Medal for his service.
 He was awarded the Param Vishisht Seva Medal in 2022.